Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 This post may contain affiliate links but at NO extra costs to you.
 For further details, please read my full disclosure policy.

 Sex is everywhere in today’s world.
-It forces its way into every facet of life whether we notice it or not.
+Whether we notice it or not, it forces its way into every facet of life.
 We are exposed to sex in marketing tactics, on the big screen, in music, and more.
-Everywhere a person looks there is sex in some way, shape, or form.
-It’s hard to escape its presence especially when involved in a relationship.
+Everywhere a person looks, there is sex in some way, shape, or form.
+It’s hard to escape its presence, especially in a relationship.

-This article first appeared in The Fibromyalgia Magazine, May 2017.
-Get the digital copy of the magazine from Pocketmags.
+This article first appeared in The Fibromyalgia Magazine in May 2017.

 Fibromyalgia and Sex

 Every relationship, for the most part, is faced with the topic of sex at one point or another.
-For some, this may not be an issue, but for others – many others – it is an issue.
+For some, this may not be an issue, but for others, it is an issue.
 There are many reasons why sex may be avoided, but for fibromyalgia thrivers, sex is usually avoided because of the physical pain it causes.

 In April’s issue, we discussed The Painful Truth about fibromyalgia and sex.
 Sex is avoided in a relationship affected by fibromyalgia because of the painful touches, the effect of pain on the brain (the most sensitive sex organ in the body), loss of libido, muscle pain and soreness, and difficulties with sexual performance.
 These reasons can result in the complete avoidance of sex, leading to strained relationships and disgruntled partners.